rabarbara/yet-another-email-workflow/README.md

 Designing HTML emails can be a very tiresome process, especially if you are doing all the coding manually.
 You have to inline all the styles, create tables and basically ~~party~~ code like it's 1999.
 This email workflow aims to take a little bit of that burden of your chest.

-It enables you to work fast and focus on the task that is the most important: content and placement.
+It enables you to work fast and focus on the most important task: content and placement.

-### IMPORTANT

-This project is still under development.
-Currently, only the `watch` and `build` commands are usable.

 ## Features